Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Page 6](/HeroSystem6eHeroic/images/screenshot-06-scaled.png)

-The last page of this sheet contains a number of important options:
+The last page of this sheet contains a number of options:

 (1) Use Characteristic Maximums.
 If checked, character point costs are doubled above the standard Hero System maximums.

-(2) Super-heroic Campaign Endurance.
-If checked, Strength costs 1 END per 5 STR to use rather than 1 END per 10 STR.

-(3) Literacy Costs Character Points.
+(2) Literacy Costs Character Points.
 If checked, literacy costs 1 CP per language selected in the Skills tab.
 Typical for Fantasy Hero settings but not Star Hero campaigns.

+(3) Attack and Power Buttons Apply END Costs.
+If checked, these buttons will subtract an attack or power's endurance cost once from a character's current END in addition to their normal effects.

+(4) Super-heroic Campaign Endurance.
+If checked, Strength costs 1 END per 5 STR to use rather than 1 END per 10 STR.

-(4) Use Hit Location System.
+(5) Use Hit Location System.
 Select this option if your GM uses this optional game mechanic.
 Hit Location Tables and support for attack options appear alongside the maneuvers and treasures panes.

 ## Player Token Settings